Raghav354/Sasta-Bazar/README.md

 ## Overview

-Sasta Bazar is a comprehensive Android application designed for shopping clothing items, with a specialized focus on dresses.
-The platform caters to a wide audience, offering a diverse selection of affordable and stylish clothing options for customers.
-In addition to the user-facing shopping app, the project includes an admin application, empowering administrators to manage and upload products efficiently.
+Sasta Bazar is a comprehensive Android application designed for shopping clothing items, specifically for girls.
+The platform offers a diverse selection of affordable and stylish dresses.
+In addition to the user-facing shopping app, the project includes an admin application for efficient product management and uploads by administrators.

 ## Screenshots